KiraleTech/KiTools/README.rst

 DFU flashing
 ------------
 The application allows to flash all the connected devices at the same time.
-The current PyUSB backend limitations makes the transfer time slower for Windows systems, but still is more convenient than programming several devices one after another.

 .. image:: images/KiTools-FlashDFU.apng